 Assignment due dates can be found on your schedule, within this syllabus, and associated with each assignment and exam on Brightspace.
-All work is due on or before the assigned date and time (Sundays of the week in which the material was covered)!
-If you miss the assigned due date, there will be a 15% penalty assessed for each subsequent day that the work is submitted late.
-Late work will not be accepted beyond 1 week from the due date.
-The comprehensive final exam cannot be submitted late.
-If there is something that you believe may hinder the completion of an exam on time, it is your responsibility to contact the instructor to inform them.
+Late work will not be accepted as all course activities are available from the first day of the course!
+If there is something that you believe may hinder the completion of an course activity on time, it is your responsibility to work ahead and plan accordingly to complete the course..